You Can Teach Your Child to Write, Part 2

 The essence of writing is to know your subject.
 David McCullough (1933-)

 Once your child has achieved fluency in copying (penmanship), narration (mental organization, sequencing, word choice), and dictation (spelling, punctuation, proof-reading), he is ready to add the skill of composition.
 This is the writing stage in which the student pulls together all the skills he or she has learned, and applies them to either creative or expository writing.
-Creative writing, which includes the composition of poetry, stories, and personal essays, usually seems to come more easily to girls than to boys, and it is a skill which has limited use in the adult world, except for the talented few who will become published writers.
-Expository writing, on the other hand, is useful in many situations throughout life.
-Expository writing includes reports and articles, descriptive, informative, and persuasive essays, and other non-fiction writing.
+Creative writing includes the composition of poetry, stories, and personal essays.
+Expository writing includes reports and articles, essays, and other non-fiction writing.
 The composition stage begins earlier for some children than for others, but most students are ready to begin sometime in the middle grades.

 The Ben Franklin method